paulgowdy/iSono-Ultrasound-Screening/README.md

 These scripts expect a file structure as found in this repo.
 The models and features folders currently contain a subset of the models and features that I used - a full set can be shared upon request (paulgamble09@gmail.com).

 To train your own models, you'll need ultrasound images hand-sorted into normal and lesion categories (I used ~12,000).
 You'll also need hand-drawn masks for some number of lesion images (I used ~500).
 In order to protect patient privacy, iSono has asked that I not share the original dataset.
 All images are used with permission.

+### Using Current (Pretrained) Model

+Edit apply_full_pipeline.py to point to your data.
+This will look for a full complement of models in the corresponding folders (segments and heatmaps).
+This will output the final classification.

+apply_localizer.py works exactly the same way except that it also returns an image of the averaged heatmap and the input image, with a bounding box added if the image was classified as likely to contain a lesion.

+### Train Your Own

+Place your images and masks into the corresponding folders.
+Then run segment_featurizer.py and heatmap_featurizer.py.
+[Note: heatmap_featurizer.py took roughly an hour to run on my laptop].
+Once all of the feature .csv are in place, you can train the corresponding XGBoost Regressors and Classifiers with train_segment_regressors.py and train_heatmap_classifiers.py

+With these models in place, apply_full_pipeline.py and apply_localizer.py should work as above.